basitadnan/Calobit/README.md

 ## About

-Calobit (formerly CalorieIQ) is an Android calorie and nutrition tracker built for people who want accurate logging without the friction most tracking apps add.
-Log meals by photo or text and let AI handle the breakdown — no manual macro math, no endless food database scrolling.
+Calobit is a calorie and macro tracker that adapts to how you actually eat and train.
+Log meals with a local offline database, AI photo/text recognition, or barcode scanning for local products AI and databases don't cover — plus built-in gym and cardio tracking, all in one app.

 <br>